Configure OpenID Connect in AWS#

 Open ID Connect allows your pipelines to access resources in Amazon Web Services (AWS) without the need to store long-lived access credentials in secrets.

-In this guide, you will learn how to configure Google Cloud Workload Identity Provider to trust Semaphore OIDC as a federated identity and then to access cloud resources from your Semaphore Pipelines.
+In this guide, you will learn how to configure AWS IAM Provider to trust Semaphore OIDC as a federated identity and then to access cloud resources from your Semaphore Pipelines.

 Adding Semaphore to AWS as an identity provider#